supabase/wrappers/docs/usage.md

 #### Tables

 Firebase collections are non-relational/documents.
-With the exception of metadata fields `name`, `create_time`, and `update_time`, all returned data is availble in the `fields` jsonb column.
+With the exception of metadata fields, all returned data are availble as a `fields` jsonb column.

 ##### Firestore

-To map a Firestore provide its location using the format `firestore/[collection_id]` as the `object` option as shown below.
+To map a Firestore collection provide its location using the format `firestore/<collection_id>` as the `object` option as shown below.

 ```sql
 create foreign table firebase_docs (